abboudl/Hosted-Challenge-Dev/readme.md

       targetPort: 9000 # The port exposed by the container
 ```

 Since this challenge is web-based, it is convenient to expose it to the internet using a reverse proxy.
 In this case, we use ingress-nginx.
-This is an instance of the Nginx web server running as a Kubernetes pod.
 We define a **ConfigMap** to define the PHP script filename.
 Then we define an **Ingress** object.
 In the Ingress object, we:
 - Set the backend protocol to FastCGI
-- Configure session affinity using a "route" cookie to ensure that connections from the same web client persist to the same challenge pod replica for at most 600 seconds (10 minutes).
+- Configure session affinity using a "route" cookie to ensure that connections from the same web client persist to the same challenge pod replica for 600 seconds (10 minutes).
-- Limit the # of simultaneous connections to the challenge and requests per second
+- Limit the # of simultaneous connections and requests per second to the challenge

 Finally, we set the challenge's server name to `progbase64.ctf.issessions.ca`.
 Players visit `http://progbase64.ctf.issessions.ca` using any web client to connect to this challenge.
 (You would first have to add a public DNS A record mapping ingress-nginx's public IP to `progbase64.ctf.issessions.ca`).